rxhanson/Multitouch-Community/README.md

 * Multitouch version
 * Detailed steps to reproduce

-If you wish to contact us directly, feel free to send an email to multitouch.app@gmail.com
+If you wish to contact us directly, feel free to send an email to support@multitouch.app